 Snorkel at Lakeside

-This snorkelling spot is located within a Sanctuary Zone, and is closest the National Park entrance.
+This snorkelling spot is located within a Sanctuary Zone, and is closest to the National Park entrance.

 View the SS Mildura Wreck